shaleenx/Linux-VFS/README.md

 However, the code can be easily tweaked to implement other memory allocation techniques, as described in comments.

+The file system implemented also implements a Linux Shell-like interactive command like interface with functionalities like creating files and folders, deleting files and folders, viewing the contents of a file, summarize memory usage, and list all files and folders.

+Warning: Please be sure to remove MyDisk.sys from the bin for making a new virtual file system

 The project has been undertaken with the intention of learning how files are managed on a Linux like system.
-The file system implemented also implements a Linux Shell-like interactive command like interface with functionalities like creating files and folders, deleting files and folders, viewing the contents of a file, summarize memory usage, and list all files and folders.

 Undertook as part of IT308 Operating Systems Course Project